pbuckner/x-plane_plugins/XPython/docs/source/development/modules/panelgraphics_state.rst

 .. py:function:: transformPush() -> None
 .. py:function:: transformPop() -> None

-    You should
-    surround transformation with :func:`transformPush` and :func:`transformPop` to isolate the transformation to a subset of your drawing commands.
+    :func:`transformTranslate`, :func:`transformRotate` and :func:`transformScale`
+    **must** be called inside a :func:`transformPush` / :func:`transformPop` pair
+    --- calling one outside a pair is an error.
+X-Plane does not push a transform scope around your drawing callback, so a transform with no enclosing push has no defined end.

-    Using the :func:`transformContext` context manager is preferred over individually calling :func:`transformPush` and :func:`transformPop`.
+    Using the :func:`transformContext` context manager is therefore preferred over calling :func:`transformPush` and :func:`transformPop` yourself: it cannot leave the pair unbalanced, even if your drawing code raises.

     Transformations can be nested.